 InvestNow requires 2-factor authentication (2FA) when you log in to the platform – in addition to entering your email and password, you also need to enter a six-digit code sent to you as an email or SMS.
 While this adds more security to your account, I wish there were more granular options to control when 2FA is required.
 For example, it would be awesome if I didn’t need 2FA to log in, and only needed 2FA to buy/sell funds and make withdrawals.

-This is a very minor point as it hardly makes a difference to most people.
-If you invest in a Smartshares ETF on Sharesies, and the sharemarket is open (normally 10am-4:45pm on business days), your investment order will be processed immediately.
-With InvestNow, investment orders are only processed once per business day, and you need to place an order before the 12pm cut-off time if you want your order processed on the same day.
+If you invest in a Smartshares ETF on Sharesies, and the sharemarket is open (normally 10am-4:45pm on business days), your investment order is usually processed and settled almost immediately.
+With InvestNow, all investment orders are only processed once per business day, and you need to place an order before the 12pm cut-off time if you want your order to begin processing on the same day.
+Once orders begin processing with InvestNow, they then take at least couple of business days to settle (i.e. for your money to change hands with the fund manager).

 Both platforms allow you to create kids accounts.
 Sharesies offers half price account fees for under 18s, but InvestNow still wins with their zero account fees.
 Just one thing to be cautious about is that most funds on Sharesies are not tax friendly for kids, as the Smartshares ETFs are all taxed at 28%.
 InvestNow has more options for tax friendly funds for kids.
 See my article How to invest for kids in New Zealand for more info.